nluninja/ner_expertai_crf/README.md

 The task has been training and measured with reference to CoNLL 2003 dataset; the notebook downloads the dataset from this [https://github.com/nluninja/nlp_datasets](repo).

 ## Load the required dependencies
-it requires sklearn-crfsuite, seqeval and edge-nlapi libraries.
+it requires sklearn-crfsuite and edge-nlapi libraries.

 `pip install -r requirements.txt`